nathan-alden-sr/windows-10-tracking/README.md

 When choosing to delete Windows services, note that the services are **permanently deleted**.

-I have not personally tested every `HOSTS` entry.
+We have not personally tested every `HOSTS` entry.
 Some of them may cause applications and services to stop working.
 Feel free to modify the file containing the entries.

-# What the script does
+# What the scripts do

 * Sets the `HKLM:\SOFTWARE\Policies\Microsoft\Windows\DataCollection\AllowTelemetry` value
 * Manipulates the `DiagTrack` and `dmwappushservice` Windows services